robusta-dev/robusta/docs/configuration/alertmanager-integration/grafana-alert-manager.rst

   :width: 600
   :align: center

-If everything worked, a notification should arrive in a Robusta UI stack or whatever destinations Robusta is connected to like stack MSTeams.
+If successful, you will receive a notification in the Robusta UI, Slack or any other destination configured in Robusta, such as Microsoft Teams.

 .. image:: /images/grafana-alertmanager-robusta-ui.png
   :width: 600